 Nick is a freelance management consultant who helps all kinds of organisations become more customer-focused.
 He is passionate about all forms of music and how it can open up opportunities for young people.

 Nick’s career includes senior management positions with several leading companies.
-He is currently Director of the Centre for Management Consulting Excellence and in his spare time can be found singing in a local community choir or trying to improve his rudimentary guitar skills.
+In his spare time can be found singing in a local community choir or trying to improve his rudimentary guitar skills.

 Corinne is a partner of Baskerville Design, in South West London, specialising in creating, launching and nurturing new brands.
 She has been a Wandsworth resident for almost 30 years, and served as a school governor for over 12 years.
 In this role she was instrumental in the selection of head-teachers and other senior staff.